os-lecture/2023S-os-lectures/lec2/p4-lab1.md

 - Build execution environment for applications
    - Keep applications isolated from hardware
-   - Simplifiey the difficulty and complexity of applications accessing hardware
+   - Simplify the difficulty and complexity of applications accessing hardware
 - Execution Environment: A multi-level **software and hardware system** responsible for providing corresponding functions and resources for applications.

 ![bg right:30% 100%](figs/os-as-lib.png)